andreyuhai/botinsta/README.md

 # Botinsta

-This is an Instagram bot I've created under the influence of other cool Instagram bots [instabot.py](https://github.com/instabot-py) and [instabot.rb](https://github.com/eVanilla/instabot.rb/) to improve my Ruby skills.
+This is a **tag-based Instagram bot** I've created under the influence of other cool Instagram bots [instabot.py](https://github.com/instabot-py) and [instabot.rb](https://github.com/eVanilla/instabot.rb/) to improve my Ruby skills.

+##### What do you mean tag-based?!

+Well, tag-based means that the bot works based on solely the tags you specified.
+You specify the tags you want the bot to like medias and follow users from and it loops through all tags liking a number of medias specified by you and also following the owners of medias it liked.
+See [how it works](#usage-how-it-works)

 ## Installation